DionneMaguire/maths-quizz/README.md

 ![warning message test](documents/images/warning-test.png)

+- if the user does not enter an answer and hits enter or submit an alert shows up to warn them that they have not entered a value, if I had more time I would have tried to do this in a nicer way than an alert.
-- I tested that you can submit an answer with either the submit button or the enter key.
+- I tested that you can submit an answer with the submit button.
 - I tested that when the timer goes to zero the results modal is shown with the amount of correct answers and number of incorrect answers.
 - I tested that when the Try again button is pressed the user is brought back to the intro screen to start the quiz again.
 - I tested all the above on the development site and the fully deployed site.